IgniteUI/igniteui-docfx/kr/components/action-strip.md

 * [`IgxActionStripComponent Styles`]({environment:sassApiUrl}/index.html#function-igx-action-strip-theme)

-Additional components and/or directives that can be used within Action Strip:
+Additional components and/or directives that can be used within the Action Strip:

 * [`IgxActionStripMenuItemDirective`]({environment:angularApiUrl}/classes/igxmenuitemdirective.html)
 * [`IgxGridActionsBaseDirective `]({environment:angularApiUrl}/classes/igxgridactionsbasedirective.html)